-Provise Management Group, LLC boasts the second-lowest set account minimum on this list at $250,000.
-Unsurprisingly, more than two-thirds of its individual client base is made up of non-high-net-worth individuals.
+Provise Management Group, LLC boasts the second-lowest set account minimum on this list, at $250,000.
+That makes it accessible to non-millionaires, and more than two-thirds of its individual client base is made up of non-high-net-worth individuals.
 Trusts, estates, 401(k) plans, pension and profit-sharing plans, businesses and charitable organizations make up the remainder of the firm’s typical clientele.

 There are plenty of advisor certification to go around at this firm, which is based in Clearwater.
 In fact, you’ll find 11 certified financial planners (CFPs), two accredited investment fiduciaries (AIFs), one certified public accountant (CPA), one chartered life underwriter (CLU), one chartered financial consultant (ChFC), one certified divorce financial analyst (CDFA), one financial paraplanner qualified professional (FPQP), one accredited investment fiduciary analyst (AIFA) and one certified trust and financial advisor (CTFA).

 This is the only firm on the list that charges commissions when you make trades in your account.
 Additionally, some advisors at this fee-based firm sell insurance policies, and they may earn commissions from sales.
-Provise does abide by fiduciary duty, though, forcing it to act in clients’ best interests.
+Provise does abide by fiduciary duty, though, which means that even if there are some conflicts of interest, they always act in clients’ best interests.

 Provise Management Group, LLC Background